 Step 4: Schedule a hearing.

 Uncontested: If the obligee signed the Waiver of Service and the Order to Employer to Terminate Withholding for Support, you only need a brief appearance before a judge.
-Call the clerk’s office to learn when and where the hears uncontested cases.
+Call the clerk’s office to learn when and where the court hears uncontested cases.

-- A Return of form (stating when and where the was served) has been on file with the clerk’s office for at least 10 days (not counting the day it was filed or the day you go to ).
+The return of service, which shows when the obligee was served, must have been on file with the clerk’s office for 10 days.
+This does not count the day of service or the day you go to court.

-- Proof that you sent the to Terminate Withholding for Child Support to the obligee, such as a signed Waiver of Service; and
+Proof that you sent the Petition to Terminate Withholding for Child Support to the obligee, such as a signed Waiver of Service; and

 The Order to Employer to Terminate Withholding for Support for the judge to sign.

-If the judge agrees to stop the withholding of child support, the judge will sign that order.
+If the judge agrees that child support withholding should stop, they will sign the order.

 Does it cost anything to file a Petition to Terminate Withholding for Child Support?

-If you cannot afford the court fees for your case, you can ask the judge to waive the fees by filing a Statement of Inability to Afford Payment of .
+If you are concerned that you cannot afford the cost of filing a petition, you can ask the judge to waive the fees.
+You will need to file a Statement of Inability to Afford Payment of Court Costs.

 Should I talk with a lawyer to find out if I can ask for my child support withholding to stop?

 Yes!
-If possible, talk with a lawyer.
 You can hire a lawyer just to: